-It is a little known secret that one of the major differences that separates the pros from the amateurs is that the pros seriously test their websites before letting their clients see them and before the final hand-off to their client.
+It is a little known secret that one of the major differences between a pros and an amateur is that the pros seriously test their websites before the final hand-off to their client.
 I have already written about this extensively, but in short, make sure to test each page in every major browser and at the lowest resolution you would expect, the highest, and mobile.

 4. Not getting regular client input